 Strings

-A string starts and ends with a double quotation mark (").
-All Unicode characters can be enclosed in double quotation marks, except for the following characters that must be escaped: quotation marks, backslashes, and control characters.
+A string is enclosed in double quotation marks (" ").
+All Unicode characters can be placed within the quotation marks, except for characters that must be escaped (including quotation marks, backslashes, and control characters).

 Here is an example: